lajanki/rpi-hwmonitor-display/README.md

 # rpi-hwmonitor-display
-A system statistics monitor displaying host system's CPU, RAM and GPU statistics on a Raspberry Pi client.
+A system hardware status monitor displaying host system's CPU, RAM and GPU statistics on a Raspberry Pi client.
 Host can be a Linux or a Windows system.
 Message delivery between host and client is based on Google Pub/Sub.

 System statistics monitored include:
- * CPU core utilizations, frequences and temperatures(*),
+ * CPU core utilization
- * used and available RAM,
+ * CPU and GPU overall utilization and temperatures
- * Nvidia GPU core utilization and temperature and memory utilization (Non Nvidia cards are not supported)
+ * GPU and total system RAM usage

 ![Main window](hwmonitor.png)

-A hardware statistics poller running on the host system to monitor send the statistics to a Pub/Sub topic where the client pulls them and displays on a PyQt5 based GUI.
+A hardware statistics poller running on the host system to monitor writes current system statistics to a Pub/Sub topic where the client pulls them and displays on a PyQt5 based GUI.

 ## Google Cloud Setup
 To setup you need: